SergeJohanns/pyfs-fractals/README.md

 ### Adding a custom fractal
 To add a custom fractal, make a corresponding python module in `IFSs/`.
-Define a function `get` that returns an `IFSModule`, essentially a list of the functions from the IFS and a minimum window containing the actual fractal (see `IFSs/__init__.py` for an exact type definition).
+Define a function `get` that returns an `IteratedFunctionSystem`, essentially a list of the functions from the IFS (see `IFSs/__init__.py` for an exact type definition).
 Additionally you can define any helper methods and variables required.
 To use it, just change `IFS_NAME` to the file name of the new fractal (without `.py`).